 Neither party shall be liable for any failure to perform its obligations under this Agreement if such performance is hindered or prevented by any matter beyond the reasonable control of the party whose performance is hindered or prevented (including without limitation by reason of any failure, interruption, or degradation of any third party telecommunications network or system or hardware or the Internet or any part of it or of a Third Party Channel) (a “Force Majeure Event”).
 If a Force Majeure Event continues for more than one month then either party may immediately terminate this Agreement on written notice to the other (provided that the Force Majeure Event is still continuing on the date of that notice).

-11.1 No provision of this Agreement may be amended, modified, discharged or terminated other than by the express written agreement of the parties.
+11.1 No provision of this Agreement (including to the online terms) may be amended, modified, discharged or terminated other than by the express written agreement of the parties.

 11.3 This Agreement may be signed in counterparts and all signed copies of this Agreement shall be deemed to be originals of this Agreement.
 Copies signed by counterparts and sent by email (attaching a scanned copy of the signed hard copy) shall be deemed to be original copies.

-11.4 Any notice, consent or other communication required under this Agreement shall be made in writing and will be delivered by hand, recorded delivery or courier to the other party and will be deemed to have been received, if delivered by hand, at the time and date of delivery; and if sent by recorded delivery or courier, upon the date of receipt (as evidenced by signature).
+11.4 Any notice, consent or other communication required under this Agreement will be made in writing and delivered by hand, recorded delivery or courier to the other party and will be deemed to have been received, if delivered by hand, at the time and date of delivery; and if sent by recorded delivery or courier, upon the date of receipt (as evidenced by signature).
 Any such communication made by FT shall be sent to the address of the School/University shown on the Term Sheet.
-Any such communication made by the School/University shall be sent to General Counsel, The Financial Times Limited, Bracken House, 1 Friday Street, London EC4M 9BT.
+Any such communication made by the School/University shall be sent to General Counsel, The Financial Times Limited, Number One Southwark Bridge, London SE1 9HL.